mpdagang/mpdagang.github.io/_posts/2025-07-12-webhord-archive.md

 _Human curation over automation._

-A four-post series about archiving bookmarks.
-Kind of feels in line of what Jeremy and Dave is talking about on creating resource directory although Alex's more of a personal one just like with Jake and Simon.
+Just recently Alex Chan [ended a four-post series](https://alexwlchan.net/2025/my-favourite-websites/){: .b-link } about archiving bookmarks.
+Kind of feels in line of what Jeremy and Dave is talking about on creating resource directory although Alex's more of a personal one just like with [Jake](https://til.jakelazaroff.com/) and [Simon](https://til.simonwillison.net/).
-These pockets of [Ark of Knowledges](https://ephemeranotes.substack.com/p/the-ark-of-leibniz-a-cabinet-of-knowledge) tend to spring up whenever I do link hopping across different disciplines of software development.
+These pockets of [Ark of Knowledge](https://ephemeranotes.substack.com/p/the-ark-of-leibniz-a-cabinet-of-knowledge){: .b-link } tend to spring up whenever I do link and blog hopping across different disciplines of software development.

 Alex's series...
 I view it as a blueprint of what's to come.
-Maybe an idea of a webring or online library for resources is in order.
+Maybe an idea of a webring of online library for resources is in order.
 A _resourceRing_ to rule them all, to bind them...

 Games do well when it comes to cohesively interconnect overworlds.
 So a gamified experience traversing these archives woudl be a fine touch maybe?